-Further details of director remuneration may be found in the Annual Report on Director Remuneration for 2022, approved by the Board of Directors on the same date as the Annual Report on Corporate Governance, which is published on the website of the CNMV and available on the corporate website of Banco Sabadell, www.grupobancosabadell.com, under "Corporate Governance and Remuneration Policy".
+Further details of director remuneration may be found in the Annual Report on Director Remuneration for 2023, approved by the Board of Directors on the same date as the Annual Report on Corporate Governance, which is published on the website of the CNMV and available on the corporate website of Banco Sabadell, www.grupobancosabadell.com, under "Corporate Governance and Remuneration Policy".

-Remuneration accrued in favour of the Board of Directors in the year (thousand euro) 7,313 Amount of funds accumulated by current directors in long-term savings plans with vested financial rights (thousand euro) 4,477 Amount of funds accumulated by current directors in long-term savings plans with non-vested financial rights (thousand euro) 2,876 Amount of funds accumulated by former directors in long-term savings plans (thousand euro) 1,688
+Remuneration earned by the Board of Directors in the year (thousand euro) 6,787 Amount of funds accumulated by current directors in long- term savings plans with vested financial rights (thousand euro) 4,667 Amount of funds accumulated by current directors in long- term savings plans with non-vested financial rights (thousand euro) 4,332 Amount of funds accumulated by former directors in long-term savings plans (thousand euro) 2,214

-The remuneration collected by the Board of Directors during the year includes the amounts corresponding to 2022 of all those who were members of the Board at any time in the year.
+The remuneration collected by the Board of Directors during the year includes the amounts corresponding to 2023 for all those who were members of the Board at any time in the year.